Codeinwp/pirate-forms/readme.txt

 A simple to use contact form plugin for creating a clean contact form using the [pirate_forms] shortcode or the 'Pirate Forms' widget.

-We've also built some fantastic <a href="http://themeisle.com/wordpress-themes/free/" rel="friend" target="_blank">free themes</a> that work well with Pirate Contact Form, check them out.
+We've also built some fantastic <a href="http://themeisle.com/wordpress-themes/free/" rel="nofollow" target="_blank">free themes</a> that work well with Pirate Contact Form, check them out.

 **Features:**